Online by Design: 5 Things to Look for in a Great Online Education

 1. Courses designed specifically for online students

 What may work beautifully in a traditional brick and mortar setting isn’t always going to translate when it is brought online.
 This came into sharp focus during the pandemic.
 What can be done to make sure students have a positive course experience?
-That’s a question academic and instructional design professionals at Rasmussen College have had at the top of their minds for years, not weeks.
+That’s a question academic and instructional design professionals at Rasmussen University have had at the top of their minds for years, not weeks.

-Every single course offered at Rasmussen College has been crafted by a team of academic faculty, industry subject-matter experts and instructional design professionals.
+Every single course offered at Rasmussen University has been crafted by a team of academic faculty, industry subject-matter experts and instructional design professionals.
 They know the challenges that can come with poorly designed online experiences and work hard to ensure each course hits the mark.
 As you might expect, a lot of thought goes into developing the foundation of an academic program—and there’s one key starting point for them all.

 “When designing an academic program, you want to first build it around the skills that will put the student in the best position to flourish in the world and in the workplace,” Doherty says.